 Their subsequent travels in India included trips to Calcutta, steamers to Madras, sojourns in Tanjore and Madura.
 Back in Ahmadabad, de Forest purchased an old house front for the South Kensington Museum, and another one for a London carpet dealer.
-On his return to New York in the summer of 1882, de Forest installed himself in a loft at the Associated Artists building, 333-335 4th Avenue, where he held an exhibition in the autumn.
-He was able to sell many of the textiles and nearly all the furniture he had collected.

 Associated Artists were commissioned to redecorate or simply decorate many interiors between 1881-1882.
 It is clear that de Forest and his Orientalist tendencies had a major influence on the decoration of many houses: Indian carving is evident in the interiors of houses of James Taylor Johnston, Hamilton Fish, and W. S. Kimball; “Indian brass and stencils appear in the [Samuel] Clemens house and on the ceiling of the East Room of the White House”.
-Nonetheless, by November 1882, the partnership broke up because its members, including de Forest, failed to agree as to how to “reorganize” Associated Artists, more precisely because each of the three partners had developed different goals and interests which they were eager to pursue unhampered by legal ties.

 After the dissolution of Associated Artists, de Forest moved his office and show rooms to 9 East 17th Street as he began to establish hmself as an independent decorator, all the while keeping his Indian projects running smoothly.
 De Forest’s Indian Domestic Architecture came out in 1885 reproducing some of “the carved house fronts from Ahmadabad, Lahore, and other sites, as well as the ‘Bhudder’ windows and two views of his ‘rooms’ at 9 East 17th Street.
 In 1886 de Forest’s exhibits from Ahmedabad –‘a door and other things’- were awarded the prize medal at the London Colonial Exhibition”.